yogurt-foundation/yogurt-css-documentation/docs/core-concepts/utility.md

 ## Utility

-Meaning, creating a complex component from a bunch of small functional building blocks with the Yogurt CSS framework.
+Yogurt is a utility-centric framework.
+Meaning, creating a complex component from a bunch of small functional CSS building blocks.

 Each utility property can be configured for different conditions such as the value of the text size, spacing, color shades, also can be configured to respond to different screen sizes and different types of interactivity such as hover, focus, active, and so on or both.